operator-framework/operator-sdk/README.md

 # Getting Start with Operator SDK

-This guide is designed for beginners who wants to start an operator project from scratch.
+This guide is designed for beginners who want to start an operator project from scratch.

 ## What’s Operator SDK?